 The Pakistani activist reiterated her commitment to promoting girls’ education and expressed sorrow over the loss particularly the destruction of educational institutions caused by the huge deluges after monstrous monsoons.

 She also shared the development on Twitter, saying “We are calling on the international community to ease debt pressure and provide immediate humanitarian support.”

 I also shared my concern about the reappearance of Pakistani Taliban in my hometown of Swat Valley & other parts of KP province.
 Our people cannot face more terrorism & displacement — they need protection.
-The right to seek justice & live in peace belongs to everyone in Pakistan.— Malala (@Malala) September 23, 2022
+The right to seek justice & live in peace belongs to everyone in Pakistan.— Malala Yousafzai (@Malala) September 23, 2022

 “The floods destroyed tens of thousands of schools, leaving hundreds of thousands of children without education.
 Humanitarian aid must include funding for emergency schooling, especially for girls,” she added.